Diffusion™ Cloud restricts the ability to perform actions to

 The client requests to perform an action.
 If the action requires that the client

-session has a permission, the Diffusion server checks what roles the client
+session has a permission, Diffusion Cloud checks what roles the client

 session is assigned and checks in the security store whether any of these roles have the